Chief Ministers and Governor List 2025 – Roles & GK Insights

 6. Crisis Management: The CM oversees crisis management and emergency responses within the state.

-7. Public Welfare: The CM supervises various development programs and initiatives aimed at enhancing public welfare and promoting economic development.
+7. Public Welfare: The CM supervises various development programs and initiatives that enhance public welfare and promote economic development.

 Governor’s Duties